fangdai-dear/Tiger-Model/README.md

 ![figure1](https://github.com/fangdai-dear/Tiger-Model/blob/0fb783bf17ea4770e49f19f24ddd62ac973deff2/dataset/Figure1.png)
 COPYRIGHT NOTICE: This image is protected by copyright laws and is the property of [Fang Dai/Shanghai Jiao Tong University].
 Unauthorized copying, distribution, or use of this image is strictly prohibited.
 All rights reserved.

+#### Both the code and models are available on GitHub, Hugging Face and Google Drive for ease of access.

 #### Research Status: Under Review

 ## Model architecture